EMDR therapy and counselling for trauma and PTSD

 The effects of trauma on the brain

-If you have ever endured a significant trauma, you may be suffering from nightmares, flashbacks and panic attacks, as your mind and body struggle tirelessly to process the memory.
+If you have ever endured a significant trauma or deeply distressing event, you may be suffering from nightmares, flashbacks and panic attacks, as your mind and body struggle tirelessly to process the memory.
 In an ideal world, once the traumatic event has ended we return back to a normal state.
 But for many people, this doesn’t happen.
-This article takes a look at how the brain responds to trauma, and why it may feel as if at times it is still happening, even if it was several years ago.
+This article takes a look at the effects of trauma on the brain, and why it may feel as if at times it is still happening, even if it was several years ago.

 What happens in the brain during trauma.
 The image shows a jigsaw puzzle brain with the word PTSD.